+What is the grantmaker’s role when a nonprofit is struggling or in a crisis?
 When the going gets tough, it’s good to be prepared.
-This session provides a detailed discussion of complex problems, from founder’s syndrome to lack of continuation funding.
-It includes an an exploration of causes and potential resolutions.
-You’ll see how good assessment techniques can help you handle minor glitches and avert serious crises, and learn simple steps for resolving common problems with grantees.
+This session provides a detailed discussion of complex problems that may occur with a grantee, from founder’s syndrome, to board dysfunction, to lack of continuation funding.
+It includes an exploration of causes and potential resolutions.
+Gail McClure will share her experience as Senior Advisor with the National Science Foundation around good assessment techniques to handle minor glitches and avert serious crises, and learn simple steps for resolving common problems with grantees.

 *Completion of this webinar counts toward the CMF-JCP Grantmaking Series Certificate of Completion - More Details